-Prerequisite: JWLY-3000; minimum B average in Jewellery studio courses;

-This is the initial level of self-directed studio production at the senior level.
+Prerequisite: JWLY-3000; minimum B average in Jewellery studio courses; consultation and signature of designated Jewellery Faculty This is the initial level of self-directed studio production at the senior level.
 Regular critical engagement with the instructor and the class is essential.
 A proposal approved by the instructor will help determine the direction of studio activity.